Skip advert

 Advertisement - Article continues below

-This all comes at a cost, however, with top-spec models touching £60,000.
+This all comes at a cost, however, with entry-level models now nudging over £60,000.
 However, the Audi makes up for it with a plush yet sporty interior, and touches such as chequered-flag headlight insignias that enthusiasts will love.

 Mercedes-AMG A 45 review – a powerful, but pricey hot hatch